-Members of the Lane Workforce Partnership Board of Directors and Citizens of Lane County
+Members of the Lane Workforce Partnership Board of Directors and Residents of Lane County

-The Lane Workforce Partnership's audit for the year 2022 - 2023 encompasses a twelve-month period from July 1, 2022, through June 30, 2023.
+The Lane Workforce Partnership's audit for the fiscal year 2023 - 2024 encompasses a twelve-month period from July 1, 2023, through June 30, 2024.

-For over 30 years, Lane Workforce Partnership (LWP), a business-led workforce development organization, and the local workforce investment board for Lane County, has been providing services to Lane County businesses and residents.
-Our mission is to meet the workforce needs of employers and individuals through partnerships and innovation.
+For over 30 years, Lane Workforce Partnership (LWP), a business-led workforce development organization and the designated local workforce investment board for Lane County, has been dedicated to meeting the workforce needs of both employers and individuals through partnerships and innovation.

-Lane County is fortunate to have a Local Workforce Investment Board comprised of community leaders representing business, education, labor, and public programs.
-These leaders are dedicated to tackling challenging issues to foster economic strength and vitality in our community.
+Lane County is fortunate to have a Workforce Investment Board that brings together leaders from business, education, labor, and public sectors.
+These leaders work to solve complex workforce challenges and drive economic growth within our region.